savonrb/savon/README.md

 For more examples, you should check out the [integration tests](https://github.com/savonrb/savon/tree/master/spec/integration).

+## Give back

+If you're using Savon and making money from it, then please consider donating via [Gittip](https://www.gittip.com/rubiii/) so that I can continue to improve it.

 ## Documentation

 Please make sure to read the documentation for your version: